Ready to talk about worm tea for healthy plants? Let’s do it!

 If you’re not already sold on using it in your garden, then maybe you should consider these facts.

 It’s good for the planet.
-It add microbial life to your soil.
+Add microbial life to your soil.
 It will not destroy the water table, oceans, or environment.

-It will also not burn leaves like other fertilizers can when used improperly.
+Also, it will not burn leaves like other fertilizers can when used improperly.
 It will not burn plants even during the blooming season.

 It is unlike a lot of teas with good bacteria that settle to the bottom and die.